 Promises of PCOS treatment with superfoods, strange supplements and other unsafe methods are not evidence-based.
 Some PCOS forums promote superfoods as an intervention.
-However, up till now there has not been any research into superfoods and PCOS.
-I would warmly advise you to focus your energy in the interventions mentioned above rather than experimenting with uneffective options.
+However, up till now, there has not been any research into superfoods and PCOS.
+I would warmly advise you to focus your energy in the interventions mentioned above rather than experimenting with ineffective options.

 PCOS & OTHER DISEASES

 It’s important to deal with PCOS effectively because treating PCOS can help you prevent other diseases which have been found to be correlated with it:

 ASK YOUR DOCTOR TO CHECK YOUR cholesterol levels, blood pressure and glucose levels regularly, to make sure you have a grip on these factors.

 We might not know everything about PCOS yet, but the thing to remember is that you’re not alone.
 Many women out there are dealing with the same problem, and many medical professionals are ready to stand by your side.